 This approach is borrowed from the pharmaceutical industry, which has applied these models for years to estimate efficacious doses and the success of planned clinical trials.
 Ultimately, the results of such an approach can be directly compared to clinical data.
 However, for environmental compounds human data are often not available and therefore the uncertainty of these estimates must be characterized.
 Where data are available, this can be done directly by calculating the discrepancy between the in vitro Css predicted from HTTK and in vivo Css values determined from the literature (i.e., the residual).

 Computer models can also be used to predict when the residual will be small based on chemical descriptors (physicochemical properties, in vitro HTTK data, QSAR to predict chemicals that are substrates for active transport), and hence indicate when RTK will be most accurate.
 A recursive partitioning tree is one approach that can be used to predict the residual, which can then be used as a chemical-specific estimate of the accuracy of HTTK predictions.
 Dr. Wambaugh also described applying more complex physiologically based TK models that incorporate more realistic sporadic dosing simulations to test some of the assumptions inherent to RTK models (constant, uniform infusion; sufficient time interval to reach steady-state).
-Regardless of the approach, the central tenet was to carefully characterize uncertainty in any approach used for IVIVE.
+Regardless of the approach, the central tenet is to carefully characterize uncertainty in any approach used for IVIVE.